 What other types of animals will I see in San Diego?

 San Diego is rich in animal life, and you’ll probably spot dolphins, harbor seals, elephant seals, and sea lions as well as whales.
 Ocean sunfish, sharks, and seabirds are also quite common.
+Wildlife tours in San Diego are a fantastic way to connect with the nature of this beautiful coastal city in Southern California.

-Near the San Diego Bay and in local wildlife refuges, you’ll also be able to spot the endangered Eastern Pacific green seal turtle.
+Near the San Diego Bay and in local wildlife refuges, you’ll also be able to spot the endangered Eastern Pacific green sea turtle.
 They typically migrate to lay their eggs in Baja California over the summer months.

 What should I pack?